Kuchasz/smart-downloader/Tasks.md

 **[Core] Downloading files** - _Create solution for chunked files downloading_
 - pause download
 - resume download
+- exposes informations about:
+  - download progress
+  - download speed
-- exposes: download progress, download speed, file size
+  - file size
 - download one file with configurable number of concurrent connections
 - support for server that does not expose APIs for chunked downloading using legacy HTTP/1.0 without concurrent connections and pause/resume features